-Use the Traffic > Priority > CoS to Queue page to map CoS/CFI values in incoming packets to per-hop behavior for priority processing.
+Mapping Use the Traffic > Priority > CoS to Queue page to map CoS/CFI values in incoming es to Per-packets to per-hop behavior for priority processing.

-■ The default mapping of CoS/CFI to Queue/CFI values is shown below.
+◆ The default mapping of CoS/CFI to Queue/CFI values is shown below.